Mohamed-Khairy-SWE/DSA-in-cpp/README.md

-# this is my current knowledge about Data structure and algorithms
+# This is My Current Knowledge About Data Structures and Algorithms

+## Data Structures

+1. **Array**
+   - Arrays in general
+   - Jagged Array